msadowski/awesome-weekly-robotics/README.md

  * [ContinuumRobotExamples](https://github.com/JohnDTill/ContinuumRobotExamples) - Continuum robots have elastic links which are capable of large-scale continuous deformations.
 This repo has example scripts to simulate continuum robots of various design paradigms.
 Each example is accompanied by a short write-up in PDF format.
 Licence: MIT.
  * [AI Incident Database](https://incidentdatabase.ai/summaries/incidents) - a well documented database of AI incidents.
  * [ROS Robotics Companies](https://github.com/vmayoral/ros-robotics-companies) - a list of companies using ROS 1 or ROS 2.
+ * [Control Challenges](http://janismac.github.io/ControlChallenges/) - a set of control challanges that you can solve in the browser using Javascript.

 ## Documentaries
  * [Pulling Power from the Sky: The Story of Makani](https://youtu.be/qd_hEja6bzE) - A documentary on Makani, a company that was producing energy from wind using kites.